WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/Weekly-meetings.md

 * I really hope the DSG partners like the reports!
 They look great and I think they're very readable ✨
 * Wrote a letter of recommendation for LB
+  * IS: Helped me too!
+Thank you :hibiscus:

 #### Who helped you this week?